Bryan Lions: Fishing

+Bryan College established its inaugural bass fishing team in fall of 2014.
 In 2017, the team participated in the Carhartt Bassmaster College Series.
-A National Championship program with several groups of anglers.
-The Lions beautifully won the National Championship and the 2017 Cabela's School of the Year Award.
+The Lions won the National Championship and the 2017 Cabela's School of the Year Award.
 In 2019, two students won the Bassmaster College Classic.

 Men's and women's golf

 Golf, both men's and women's, was added to the athletic program in 2010.
-Both Men and women golfers were awarded several honors, including AAC player of the year, All-American nomination, and AAC player of the week.

 Martial Arts

-In 2017, Bryan College announced the introduction of a Martial Arts Academy that competes across the south eastern region.
+In 2017, Bryan College announced the introduction of a Martial Arts Academy that competes across the southeastern region.
 Students train in Isshinryu karate.
 The Martial Arts Academy is a co-educational program open to male and female undergraduate students alike.

 Shooting

-Bryan College announced an inaugural shooting team beginning in the Fall of 2020.The competitions will begin in the Fall of 2020.
-The shooting team will be competing in the Scholastic Clay Target Program and the National Intercollegiate Clay Target Championships respectively.
-Meanwhile, six events are included in the competitions including American Trap, International Trap, American Skeet, International Skeet, Sporting Clays, and Five Stand.
-The shooting team is a co-educational team and will be competing in Division III of the Scholastic Clay Target Program.
+Bryan College announced an inaugural shooting team beginning in the Fall of 2020.
+The shooting team compete in the Scholastic Clay Target Program and the National Intercollegiate Clay Target Championships respectively.
+Six events are included in the competitions including American Trap, International Trap, American Skeet, International Skeet, Sporting Clays, and Five Stand.
+The shooting team is a co-educational team and competes in Division III of the Scholastic Clay Target Program.